inaka/guidelines/INTERVIEWS.md

 * Do they know how to use and understand git?
 Other source control management tools?
+* Do they have github accounts?
+* What's their recent open source contributions?
 * Are they familiar with the command-line?
 Are they comfortable scripting or automating tasks?
 * Do they understand the technologies involved in web development?